ndmitchell/ghcid/README.md

 * _This isn't as good as full IDE._ I've gone for simplicity over features.
 It's a point in the design space, but not necessarily the best point in the design space for you.
 For "real" IDEs see [the Haskell wiki](http://www.haskell.org/haskellwiki/IDEs).
 * _If I delete a file and put it back it gets stuck._ Yes, that's a [bug in GHCi](https://ghc.haskell.org/trac/ghc/ticket/9648).
 If you see GHCi getting confused just kill `ghcid` and start it again.
+* _I want to run my tests when files change._ You can pass any `ghci` expression with the `--test` flag, e.g. `--test=:main`, which will be run whenever the code is warning free (or pass `--warnings` for when the code is merely error free).
 * _I want to run arbitrary commands when arbitrary files change._ This project reloads `ghci` when files loaded by `ghci` change.
 If you want a more general mechanism something like [Steel Overseer](https://github.com/steeloverseer/steeloverseer) will probably work better.